-Staff at Paignton Academy, be they teaching and non-teaching, have a right to work in a work environment that is not disrupted by poor behaviour.
+Staff at Paignton Academy, be they teaching or non-teaching, have a right to work in an environment that is not disrupted by poor behaviour.
 With a harmonious environment, all teachers can deliver high quality lessons and together with support staff can work without fear, intimidation, poor behaviour, disrespect or poor manners.